Datapipe-demonstrator/semantic-interoperability/README.md

 ## Electronics
 The ontology used for electronics has been developed by Anelia Kurteva at TU Delft and can be found [here](https://github.com/RePlanIT/Ontology).

+## Demo environment to test semantic interoperability
+In the Datapipe research project we have set up a network of [FEDeRATED nodes](https://github.com/Federated-BDI/Docker-BDI-Node/tree/main) to highlight how message models created from semantic models interconnected through the upper ontology and the industry-specific alignments can be transmitted between multiple parties in a decentralized manner.

+We have constructed the message models using [Semantic Treehouse](https://service-registry.federatedplatforms.eu/#/).

 ## More to come - Textiles and LCA